 Another way to add a little creativity to your daily water intake is to use a fun reusable sports container or portable water bottle with a unique design.
 Find a water bottle that matches your personality.
 The more attached you feel to the bottle you’re carrying around, the more likely you are to use it.

-- Indulge in Foods with High Water Content
+2. Eat Foods with High Water Content

 Staying hydrated isn’t just about drinking enough water.
 Eating foods that are high in water content can also keep you on track to reaching your goal.
 Fruits and vegetables are full of water, and are great healthy alternatives to salty snacks like chips and crackers.
 Some foods with the highest water content are: